Domain Name System¶

 Enter the Domain for your company.

-- After saving, the CNAME information will eventually populate IP addresses.
+- After saving, the CNAME information will thus populate IP addresses.

-- Check the records against the server IP.
+- Check the records against the server's IP.

-- Select the distribution methods with "A Record' and 'SRV' tiers.
+- Select the distribution methods with the "A Record' and 'SRV' tiers.

-- ABC Telco is the company, with domain abctelco.com
+- ABC Telco is a company with the domain abctelco.com.

-- Set sip.abctelco.com CNAME to point to abctelco.sip.direct, with TTL of 3600 (seconds)
+- Set sip.abctelco.com CNAME to point to abctelco.sip.direct, with a TTL of 3600 (seconds).

-- When a call comes in for sip.abctelco.com, it's forwarded to abctelco.sip.direct, and all calls for the next hour is forwarded to this address without doing the lookup
+- When a call comes in for sip.abctelco.com, it's forwarded to abctelco.sip.direct, and all calls for the next hour are forwarded to this address without doing the lookup.

-Arecords to set a round-robin DNS query.
-This is the simplest form of load-balancing.
+Arecords to setup a round-robin DNS query.
+This is the simplest form of load-balancing. + SRV records: Unlike

-To make best use of DNS records, they should be aware of what is happening on servers which they serve.
-With AnyEdge Mirroring, the SRV Tier will match what is set by that AnyEdge setup.
-This means if there is any failure on the AnyEdge server, the DNS SRV record will correctly update to represent what config you have set on AnyEdge.
+With AnyEdge Mirroring, the SRV Tier will match what's set by that AnyEdge setup.
+This means if there is any failure on the AnyEdge server, the DNS SRV record will update to represent what config you have set on AnyEdge.

 Perfect Redundancy - High Availability¶

-- Have more than 1 server on ConnexCS in different datacentres inside a cluster.
+- Have more than one ConnexCS server in different datacenters within a cluster.